sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 And so, you allowed yourself to be examined for the rest of the day.
 Alphys was thorough with her work - examining your soul's condition, noting its prominent Perseverance trait, followed by gentle CHECKs and probes to determine your statistics.

 Then she moved on to taking a look at the matter that comprised your soul vessel.
-She found herself confused but fascinated by your body being made not of pure magic like other monsters, but *darkness* - something close to, but not quite Void.
-You had to remind yourself that it was because it was Ralsei the Prince of Darkness that had created this vessel to hold your soul.
+She found herself confused but fascinated by your body being made not of pure magic like other monsters, but *darkness* - still magical in nature, but tinged with something close to, but not quite Void.
+You had to remind yourself that it was because it was Ralsei the Prince of Darkness that had created this Darkner vessel to hold your soul.

 It was veins *within* the dark vessel that carried the magic through the body and protected the soul.
 Your magical link with Jevil was also found in this examination - a pool of magical energy that ebbed and flowed gently *around* your soul as your body used it, replenished from some unseen source.